 For dinner you have a varied menu: pasta, rice, potatoes, chicken, fish, sausages, vegetables.
 You also have some seasonal fruit available every day (bananas, ananas, watermelon, mango, …).
 Of course you will also regularly get local dishes (with a western touch) on your plate (plantains, yam, etc.).
 In recent years we have trained our own cook who has his own catering service.
 Wisdom can occasionally surprise you with panncakes, smoothies or pizza.

 The Volta region is a very beautiful, green beautiful region with several of Ghana's tourist highlights.
-You have Lake Volta, the mountainketand along the border with Togo with numerous waterfalls, idyllic mountain villages, caves and also a monkey sanctuary.
+You have Lake Volta, the mountain range along the border with Togo with numerous waterfalls, idyllic mountain villages, caves and also a monkey reserve.

 Most of these attractions can be visited as a day trip from Kpando.
 The main attractions can be found below: